Symptoms of hearing loss

 Different pitches

-Locating sound
+Localizing sound

-Turning up the volume of the radio or television
+Turning up the radio or television

 Degree of hearing loss